hadronomy/brain/Expose wsl to the network.md

 ## Description

-This allows to expose the
+This allows to expose the `wsl` instance to the network, allowing it to get it's `ip` from the `dhcp server of the router.

 ##